-Students who have passed the Sophomore Proficiency Exam and have declared the Bachelor of Music degree are required to present Junior (30 minutes of music) and Senior (60 minutes of music) Recitals.
+Students who have passed the Sophomore Proficiency Exam and have declared the Bachelor of Music degree are required to present Junior and Senior Recitals.

 In order to schedule junior or senior recitals, students must meet with the Event Coordinator to discuss possible recital dates and to obtain the appropriate Recital Permission Form.
 After this form is submitted to the Music Office, signed by the applied teacher and the accompanist, the Event Coordinator will then reserve a time for the recital.
 No rehearsals in Thompson Recital Hall will be scheduled until the form has been submitted.

 The Event Coordinator will reserve a time for the pre-recital jury.
 Recital juries must be scheduled no less than two weeks prior to the recital.
 If a performance is scheduled to occur after a vacation break, the jury must be performed before the holiday.